 - Ghost Lines (whole game), another John Harper game (because John is amazing at designing this style of game), this one about hunting spirits in a setting where they’re “free to roam the world since the gates of death were broken in the cataclysm.”
 The game assumes you’re familiar with Apocalypse World; I haven’t gotten to run it yet.

-- DCC RPG (whole game), condensed down into a convention funnel edition, including The Portal Under the Stars and a stack of pregenerated peasants.
-Funnels are a hoot, and this short one is excellent; for a longer option, I could grab Sailors on the Starless Sea.
+- DCC RPG (paid link; whole game), condensed down into a convention funnel edition, including The Portal Under the Stars and a stack of pregenerated peasants.
+Funnels are a hoot, and this short one is excellent; for a longer option, I could grab Sailors on the Starless Sea (paid link).

 - Psi-Run, one of the only RPGs I rate a 10/10, because it’s perfect.
 The PCs are pyschic escapees from some sort of sinister program, being pursued by relentless Chasers, and if they get caught, they lose.
 Starts with the tension already ratcheted up to about an 8, and goes from there.